-The Commonwealth of Massachusetts Department of Industrial Accidents 1 Congress Street, Suite 100 Poston MA 02114 2017 Boston, MA 02114-2017 www.mass.gov/dia Workers' Compensation Insurance Affidavit: General Businesses.
+The Commonwealth of Massachusetts Department of Industrial Accidents 1 Congress Street, Suite 100 Boston, MA 02114-2017 www.mass.gov/dia

+Workers' Compensation Insurance Affidavit: General Businesses.
 TO BE FILED WITH THE PERMITTING AUTHORITY.

-Applicant Information Please Print Legibly Business/Organization Name: Shaw's Supermarkets, Inc. Address: 255 E Central Street City/State/Zip: Franklin, MA 02038 Phone #: (508) 520-6880 Are you an employer?
+Applicant Information Please Print Legibly Business/Organization Name: Shaw's Supermarkets, , Inc. Address: 255 E Central Street City/State/Zip: Franklin, MA 02038 Phone #: (508) 520-6880 Are you an employer?
 Check the appropriate box: 1.
-Image: Image Attach a copy of the workers' compensation policy declaration page (showing the policy number and expiration date).
-Failure to secure coverage as required under Section 25A of MGL c.
-152 can lead to the imposition of criminal penalties of a fine up to \$1,500.00 and/or one-year imprisonment, as well as civil penalties in the form of a STOP WORK ORDER and a fine of up to \$250.00 a day against the violator.
-Be advised that a copy of this statement may be forwarded to the Office of Investigations of the DIA for insurance coverage verification.
-I do hereby certify, under the pains and penalties of perjury that the information provided above is true and correct.
-Signature: 06-20-2023 09:14:28 PDT Date: Date: Phone #: 208-395-4757 Official use only.
+I am a employer with 188 employees (full and/or part-time).
+2. I am a sole proprietor or partnership and have no employees working for me in any capacity.
+[No workers' comp. insurance required] 3.
+We are a corporation and its officers have exercised their right of exemption per c.
+152, §1(4), and we have no employees.
+[No workers' comp. insurance required] 4.
+We are a non-profit organization, staffed by volunteers with no employees.
+[No workers' comp. insurance req.
+Any applicant that checks box #1 must also fill out the section below showing If the corporate officers have exempted themselves, but the corporation has o organization should check box #1.
+11. Health Care 12.
+Other their workers' compensation policy information. wher employees, a workers' compensation policy is required and such an I am an employer that is providing workers' compensation ins Insurance Company Name: Aon Risk Services Northeast, Inc Insurer's Address: 950 Main Ave, Suite 1600 City/State/Zip: Cleveland, OH 44113 Policy # or Self-ins.
+Lic. # Attach a copy of the workers' compensation policy declarat Failure to secure coverage as required under Section 25A of Mo fine up to \$1,500.00 and/or one-year imprisonment, as well as of up to \$250.00 a day against the violator.
+Be advised that a co Expiration Date: 08/01/2023 ion page (showing the policy number and expiration date).
+GL c.
+152 can lead to the imposition of criminal penalties of a civil penalties in the form of a STOP WORK ORDER and a fine Investigations of the DIA for insurance coverage verification.
+I do hereby certify, under the pains and penalties of perjury the Signature: 98008A7DEB9848C Phone #: 208-395-4757 06-20-2023 09:14:28 PDT Date: Official use only.
 Do not write in this area, to be completed by city or town official.
-City or Town: Permit/License # Issuing Authority (circle one): Issuing Authority (circle one): 1.
+City or Town: I Issuing Authority (circle one): 1.
 Board of Health 2.
 Building Department 3.
-City/Town Clerk 4.
-Licensing Board 5.
-Selectmen's Office 6.
+City/Town 6.
 Other Contact Person: Phone #: